 Origin of mitigate

-Can be confusedmilitate mitigate (see usage note at the current entry)
+WORDS THAT MAY BE CONFUSED WITH mitigatemilitate, mitigate (see confusables note at the current entry)